fommil/fpmortals/manuscript/complete.md

 A> `SUSPEND`, `RETURN` and `GOSUB` are a tip of the hat to the `BASIC` commands of A> the same name: pausing, completing, and continuing a subroutine, respectively.

+The `Free` ADT is a natural data type representation of the `Monad` interface:

+1.  `Return` represents `.point`
+2.  `Gosub` represents `.bind` / `.flatMap`

+When an ADT mirrors the arguments of related functions, it is called a *Church encoding*.

-The `Free` monad is named because it can be *generated for free* for any `S[_]`.
+`Free` is named because it can be *generated for free* for any `S[_]`.
 For example, we could set `S` to be the `Drone` or `Machines` algebras from Chapter 3 and generate a data structure representation of our program.
-We'll return to why this is useful at the end of this chapter.
+We will return to why this is useful at the end of this chapter.

 ### `Trampoline`